Import Intel into Intel Exchange

 To import intel into Intel Exchange, follow these steps:

 Click +New and select Import Intel.
-A note under the drop-down lists indicates if partial import is enabled or disabled.
+A note on the form indicates whether partial import is enabled or disabled.

-Collection: Select a collection to store the imported data.
-By default, the collection of the selected format is automatically selected.
-You can select a different collection to store the imported data.
-Collection is a grouping of data and the imported data is stored as a part of the collection.
+For each file, select the Collection to store the imported data.
+By default, the collection is set to the Default collection.
+You can choose a different collection as needed.
+Collection is a grouping of data, and the imported data is stored as part of that collection.
 You can later use the collection name to run rules for the imported intel.
+To create a new Import Collection, see Create Import Collection.

 Click Import.